 FWCP Evaluation & Audit – 2018-2019

-The process for the FWCP Evaluation and Audit 2018 – 2019 has been developed with input from FWCP partners including First Nations, Public Stakeholders, the Province of BC, Fisheries and Oceans Canada and BC Hydro and will include a variety of tactics including a survey open to anyone.
+The process for the FWCP Evaluation and Audit 2018 – 2019 has been developed with input from FWCP partners including First Nations, Public Stakeholders, the Province of BC, Fisheries and Oceans Canada and BC Hydro.
+Our public survey closed April 19, 2019.
+Thank you to everyone who participated in the evaluation and audit survey.

 Outcomes of this evaluation and audit will be used to refine, support and strengthen our approach to conserving and enhancing fish and wildlife in watersheds impacted by BC Hydro dams.
 When final, an overview of the findings will be posted here.